Noisy Beeping Networks: Introduction

-Our last result considers the message-passing model, i.e., the CONGEST model with messages of size~$B$ bits.
-We show that any fully-utilized\footnote{Fully-utilized protocols are ones in which in every round every party sends a message to each one of its neighbours.} protocol~$\pi$ in the CONGEST($B$) model can be simulated over the noisy beeping network~$BL_\eps$ with high probability, with a multiplicative overhead of $O(B\cdot \Delta \cdot \min(n,\Delta^2) )$ in the round complexity.
-Note that for networks with constant degree this implies a constant overhead.
+Our previous result considers the message-passing model, i.e., the CONGEST model with messages of size~$B$ bits.
+We show that any fully-utilized\footnote{Fully-utilized protocols are ones in which in every round every party sends a message to each one of its neighbors.} protocol~$\pi$ in the CONGEST($B$) model can be simulated over the noisy beeping network~$BL_\eps$ with high probability, with a multiplicative overhead of $O(B\cdot \Delta \cdot \min(n,\Delta^2) )$ in the round complexity (as the length of the protocol, $|\pi|$, tends to infinity).
+Note that for networks with a constant degree our simulation imposes a constant overhead when~$B=O(1)$.

-The simulation operates in two steps, similar to an approach by~\cite{BBDK18,ABLP89}.
-In the first step the parties perform a 2-hop coloring.
-After this step, every node is assigned with a ``color'' (a number) so that no two nodes of distance at most two share the same color.
+The simulation operates in two steps, similar to the approach in~\cite{BBDK18,ABLP89}.
+In the first step the parties perform 2-hop coloring.
+After this step, each node is assigned a ``color'' (a number) so that no two nodes of distance at most two share the same color.
 In the second step the coloring is used to obtain Time-Division Multiple Access (TDMA).
-That is, assume rounds are also colored in a sequential cyclic manner and let nodes speak only in rounds associated with their color.
-Since we use a 2-hop coloring, it is guaranteed that only a single node beeps in every neighbourhood, so no collisions occur.
-When a node has the exclusive right of speak, it transmits messages to all its neighbours at once.
-This TDMA blows the number of rounds by the number of colors times the maximal degree in the network; note that in a 2-hop coloring, the number of colors is bounded by~$\min(\Delta^2,n)$.
+That is, assume rounds are also colored in a sequential cyclic manner and let nodes only speak in rounds associated with their color.
+Since we use a 2-hop coloring, it is guaranteed that only a single node beeps in every neighborhood, so no collisions occur.
+When a node gains exclusive access to the channel, it transmits messages to all its neighbors at once.
+This TDMA blows up the number of rounds by the number of colors times the maximum degree of the network; note that in a 2-hop coloring, the number of colors is bounded by~$\min(\Delta^2,n)$.